NGC 908

 NGC 908 is an unbarred spiral galaxy in the constellation Cetus.
-It was discovered in 1786 by William Herschel.
+It was discovered on 20 September 1786 by William Herschel.
 This galaxy is 56 million light years away from Earth.
 It is the main galaxy in the NGC 908 group, which also includes NGC 899, NGC 907, and IC 223.

+Appearance

 NGC 908 has vigorous star formation and is a starburst galaxy.
 The galaxy has a three-arm spiral pattern; two of its arms have peculiar morphology.
 The galaxy has a bright central bulge.
 Clusters of young stars and star-forming knots can be seen in the arms.
 Starburst activity and the peculiar morphology of the galaxy indicate it had a close encounter with another galaxy, although none are visible now.

+Stars observed

-Two supernovae have been observed in NGC 908, SN 1994ai (Ic type, mag.
-17) and SN 2006ce (Ia type, mag.
-12.4).
+Two supernovae have been observed in NGC 908: